Need a special offer?Find out if your project fits.

 Further customization

-#fm-pivot-view .fm-grid-layout div.fm-header {
+#fm-pivot-view .fm-grid-layout div.fm-sheet-header {

 }

-• If you do not use Less, we recommend writing your custom CSS code in a separate file (e.g. my-flexmonster-styles.css) and to keep the original styles in flexmonster.css without changes.
-Take a look at the following example: how to add custom CSS for the grid.
+Look at the following example: how to add custom CSS for the grid.
 It demonstrates how grid colors can be changed via additional CSS.

-The full list of examples with custom CSS is available on our examples page.
+The full list of examples with custom CSS is available on our Examples page.

 What’s next?